 - Use a card like AT&T, Sprint, or MCI calling card, on the condition that you have arranged with the company beforehand for you to get an international rate.
 (Allow time for them to mail to you the necessary card and PIN.
 And without the international rate, you're in for a surprise when you look at the bill you receive after your return to the States.)

-- By far the cheapest and most convenient option is the purchase at street-side kiosks all over Greece of an international calling card.
-In 2010, a €5 card provided about two hours of calling time to the U.S.
+- By far the cheapest option is the purchase at street-side kiosks all over Greece of an international calling card.
+In 2012, a €5 card provided about two hours of calling time to the U.S.

 - Some students have brought with them their own cell phones from the U.S. They have found them convenient and reliable, but expensive for making calls on, as opposed to receiving calls on.
 If you are interested in this, then check the details with your service provider.
-(And don't forget the need for accommodating the 220V current.)
+Using them through a wifi spot, students can Skype and the like.
+(And don't forget the need for an adapter for recharging your phone.)

 There are several ways to access cash in Greece.
 These all have advantages and disadvantages.

 - ATM card.
 This is the most convenient way to access funds that you don't want to have to carry around with you.
 You can use your bank card to get euros from ATMs in various locations, sometimes without paying outrageous transaction fees.
 Check with your bank; one bank I used levied a $10 charge for each international withdrawal, so I switched to using a card from another bank.
-Using an ATM allows new funds to be deposited by your family and then extracted by you in Greece.
+(You can also check with the bank issuing your card about whether there's a charge each time you use your card, like at a restaurant.)
+Using an ATM allows new funds to be deposited by your family or employer and then extracted by you in Greece.

-Because there is only one ATM in the village of Ancient Corinth, and because it will be several days before we make it into the city of New Corinth, it is advisable to bring enough euros to carry you for a week (around €100), just on the off-chance that the single ATM in the village is on the fritz.
-You could get this much from your home bank, from the kiosk at our U.S. airport while we're waiting for departure, or at an ATM in the airport in our connecting city or in Athens prior to meeting our bus.
+Because there is only one ATM in the village of Ancient Corinth, and because it may be several days before we make it into the city of New Corinth, it is advisable to bring to Ancient Corinth enough euros to carry you for a week (around €100), just on the off-chance that the single ATM in the village is on the fritz.

 - Credit cards.
 These work well, especially Visa, in gift shops, hotels, and nice restaurants.
 They also can be used in some ATMs.
 An American Express card is also well received in some shops and it has the additional advantage of allowing you to get cash abroad as well in certain AMEX offices.
 This used to be a great help but it is less distinctive now that ATMs are available.